Boiga: Invasive species

 Boiga irregularis in particular has been federally banned in the United States because of its effect by accidentally being introduced to the island of Guam.
 Some time during the 1950s, some B. irregularis of both sexes (or possibly a single female with eggs) reached the island, possibly having hidden in imported plant pots.
 The island of Guam lacks native snakes or predators that can deal with snakes the size and aggressiveness of B. irregularis.
 As a result, it has bred unchecked as an invasive species, and has begun consuming the island's bird life in extreme numbers.
 Dozens of bird species have been completely eradicated from the island, many species that were found nowhere else on earth, and the snake has reached astonishing population densities, reported to be as high as 15,000 snakes per square mile.
 In addition to devouring the native fauna, this species will routinely crawl into power transformers, and this typically results in both an electrocuted snake and substantial blackouts.
+In addition, there has been many cases in Guam where deaths are recorded due to the venomous bites from the Boiga snakes.
+Although they are an invasive species, there has been evidence where there is reverse- colonization of South-East Asia from the Philippines, and the Australasia from Wallacea from multiple lineages within Boiga.